All the overlooked iMessage features you're not using, but should

 After you've mastered iMessage, make sure you check out all of the hidden features we found in iOS 13 and iPadOS 13.
 And then when you're done with that, you may as well check out all of the new features your iPhone and iPad have, including a dedicated dark mode.

-Discuss: Top tips to master Apple's iMessage chat app on your iPhone, iPad and Mac
+Discuss: 9 tips to master Apple's iMessage chat app on your iPhone, iPad and Mac

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.